School of Art and Design

 Liberal Arts, Art History, and General Education: 19 credits.

 - Art History Requirements: 6 credits.
-HA 345 History of Industrial Design (3 cr.) and CHOICE of any 3 credit 200 - 400 level HA course.
+HA 345 and CHOICE of (1) additional 3-credit History of Art course that meets General Education Other World Civilizations requirement (G9).
 See the full list of Art/Design History courses under HA: History of Art and Civilization.

 If internship cannot be completed during the summer, a special independent study program will be arranged in the eighth semester.